ExpressionEngine/ExpressionEngine-User-Guide/docs/development/services/template-generator.md

 );
 ```

-When properly defined your template generator will be available to select as long as your add-on is currently installed.
+When properly defined, your template generator will be available to select as long as your add-on is currently installed.
 We do not display generators for uninstalled add-ons to avoid confusion.

-The generator can be accessed through a dropdown when using the Control Panel or by it's key when using the CLI.
+The generator can be accessed through a dropdown when using the Control Panel or by its key when using the CLI.
 The generator key consists of the add-on name and generator name separated with a colon.
-For example the Entries Generator provided by our Channel add-on has a key of `channel:entries`.
+For example, the Entries Generator provided by our Channel add-on has a key of `channel:entries`.

-Each generator is required to have a `$name` protected property that is the name of the generator that will be displayed to the user.
+Each generator is required to have a `$name` protected property which is the name of the generator that will be displayed to the user.

 The generator needs to provide a list of templates that it can generate.
 This is done by declaring a `$templates` protected property that is an associative array of template names and their description (saved as template notes).
 E.g.